Annoyed by bananas? Apples bore to you? Oranges? Berries?

 6. Mangosteen

-Mangosteen is a Southeast Asian origin plant.
-Highly appreciated for its juicy, soft texture, mildly sweet and sour taste, the mangosteen has been cultivated in Malaysia, India, Borneo, Sumatra, Mainland Southeast Asia, and the Philippines since ancient times.
+Mangosteen is a plant native to Southeast Asia and is highly esteemed for its juicy, soft texture and mildly sweet and sour taste.
+It has been cultivated in Malaysia, India, Borneo, Sumatra, Mainland Southeast Asia, and the Philippines since ancient times.

 Origin-